Calle Los Ortega, Morovis, Vega Baja 00687.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 This site became famous by social media, since 2014 pictures are published on instagram and other sites, soon there was tv coverage, and soon the place became crowded.
 The road is not sufficient for so many people, neither is the gorge.
-There is not enough parking space, and thiefs discovered that visitor leave their car unattended for hours.
-The last porblem is best solved by investing $3 for a supervised parking.
+There is not enough parking space, and thieves discovered that visitors leave their car unattended for hours.
+The last problem is best solved by investing $3 for supervised parking.
 The others by arriving quite early in the morning.